yoshuawuyts/placing/README.md

 This crate enables address-sensitive types to be constructed.
 That is: types whose address in memory can't change over time.
-As well as types that might OOM if they are constructed on the stacke before being copied to the heap.
+As well as types that might OOM if they are constructed on the stack before being copied to the heap.
 To start we create a new type with the `placing` attribute macro.
 This sets up the right internal type hierarchy for us.